sourmash-bio/sourmash/doc/tutorial-lin-taxonomy.md

 You should see:
 ```
-lingroup_name,lingroup_prefix
+name,lin
 Phyl II,14;1;0;0;0;3;0
 Phyl IIA,14;1;0;0;0;3;0;1;0;0
 Phyl IIB,14;1;0;0;0;3;0;0
 Phyl IIB seq1 and seq2,14;1;0;0;0;3;0;0;0;0;1;0;0;0;0
 ```
 > Here, we have two columns:
-> - `lingroup_name` - the name for each lingroup.
+> - `name` - the name for each lingroup.
-> - `lingroup_prefix` - the LIN prefix corresponding to each group.
+> - `lin` - the LIN prefix corresponding to each group.

 ### Now, run `sourmash tax metagenome` to integrate taxonomic information into `gather` results

 Using the `gather` output we generated above, we can integrate taxonomic information and summarize up "ranks" (LIN positions).
-We can produce several different types of outputs, including a `lingroup_report`.
+We can produce several different types of outputs, including a `lingroup` report.

-`lingroup_report` format summarizes the taxonomic information at the provided `lingroup` levels, and produces a report with 4 columns:
+`lingroup` format summarizes the taxonomic information at the provided `lingroup` levels, and produces a report with 4 columns:
-- `lingroup_name` (from lingroups file)
+- `name` (from lingroups file)
-- `lingroup_prefix` (from lingroups file)
+- `lin` (from lingroups file)
 - `percent_containment` - total % of the file matched to this lingroup
 - `num_bp_contained` - estimated number of bp matched to this lingroup